 Luke 17:22-37: Taken Away = Rapture? (it also covers the parallel passage in Matthew, here)

 Parable of the Faithful and Unfaithful Servants (Matt.
 24:45-51)

 45 “Who, then, is the faithful and prudent servant whom the master appointed over his household servants, and he gives food at the right time?
-46 Blessed is that servant whom when the master comes, he shall find him acting in that way.
-47 I tell you the truth: he shall appoint him over all his possessions.
-48 But if that bad servant were to say in his heart, ‘My master delays,’ 49 and began to beat his fellow servants and ate and drank with alcoholics, 50 then the master of that servant shall come on a day which he did not expect and at an hour which he did not realize; 51 and he shall cut him in two and placed his share with the hypocrites.
+46 Blessed is that servant whom, when the master comes, he shall find him acting in that way.
+47 I tell you the truth: he will appoint him over all his possessions.
+48 But if that bad servant were to say in his heart, ‘My master delays,’ 49 and he began to beat his fellow servants, and he ate and drank with alcoholics, 50 then the master of that servant will come on a day which he did not expect and at an hour which he did not realize; 51 and he will cut him in two and will place his share with the hypocrites.
 In that place, there will be weeping and gnashing of teeth.”

 This is the first of three parables illustrating readiness before the parousia.
 Jesus is still answering the disciples’ second question: What will be the sign of Jesus’s parousia and close out of the age?
 Hint: there is no sign.
 So be expectant always!

 The basic meaning of this parable is that the good servant is blessed because the master finds him giving food or taking care of business at the right time.
 But the bad servant abused his authority, and the master came and found him misbehaving.
 The master came when the bad servant did not expect it, so he got punished severely.

 In vv.
 46-47, Jesus call this household servant blessed.
 Why?
 When the master returns and find his servant feeding his servants or taking care of the household business, then that servant is blessed.